-As with many eye conditions and diseases, it is often possible to detect early signs of Macular Degeneration during your regular eye examination.
-Therefore, scheduling regular eye exams is an excellent way for The Eye Center doctors to make an early diagnosis of Macular Degeneration.
+As with many eye conditions, it is possible to detect early signs of Macular Degeneration during your regular eye examination.
+Therefore, scheduling regular eye exams is an excellent way to make an early diagnosis of Macular Degeneration.

 The Amsler Grid Test

-Although the Amsler Grid Test appears relatively simple, it is very useful in detecting small changes in your vision that can result from the accumulation of just a minimal amount of fluid under your Macula.
-Your doctor may ask you to take an Amsler Grid home and use it to check for slight changes in your vision.
-If this is necessary, the doctor and staff will supply you with an Amsler Grid and detailed instructions on how to use it.
+The Amsler Grid Test helps identify central vision distortion, and may be a subtle indication of swelling of the Macula.
+It is also very useful in detecting small vision changes that result from minimal fluid accumulation under your Macula.
+Your doctor may ask you to take an Amsler Grid Test home to check for changes in your vision.
+If this is necessary, we will supply you with an Amsler Grid Test and detailed instructions on how to use it.

-If, during your examination, we detect any signs of Macular Degeneration or believe that you may be at risk for Macular Degeneration, we may schedule you for additional testing.
+If we detect any signs of Macular Degeneration or feel you are at risk for Macular Degeneration, we may schedule you for additional testing.

 Treatment of Macular Degeneration